ahsenyavas/react-restaurant-website/README.md

 ## Restaurant Website

-#### The purpose of this project is to practice React, Next.js, Material UI and responsive design.
+#### The purpose of this project is to practice React.js, Next.js, Material UI and responsive design.

 ![](images/image1.png)
 <br />